okta/samples-ios/custom-sign-in/README.md

 After you complete the login flow, you will be able to see details of user's account.

-[OIDC Web Application Setup Instructions]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code#1-setting-up-your-application
+[OIDC Native iOS Application Setup Instructions]: https://developer.okta.com/quickstart/#/ios/nodejs/express